MaYatKit/Fantastic/README.md

 ## Contributing
+This application was made as a group project for the Softeng750/Compsci732 course at the University of Auckland.
+If you would like to contribute to it:

-1. Fork it! :octocat:
+1. Fork it :octocat:
 1. Create your feature branch: `git checkout -b my-improvement`
-1. Make your changes and test them!
+1. Make your changes and test them
 1. Commit & push your changes
 1. Submit a pull request :rocket: